epfldata/SimulationEngine/README.md

     * The optimization has to be applied before using the EdgeMerge Optimization, since it requires the original graph -->
 * We support limited inheritance.
   * The parent classes can not contain parameter lists.
-  * If a parent class is not a lifted agent, then you need to append it to the rootAgents in the Lifter, see example `lifterTest4`.
+  * If a parent class is not a lifted agent, then you need to append it to the rootAgents in the Lifter, see example `inheritance1`.
-  * To override a method, prefix the method name with `override_` in addition to `@override`, see examples `lifterTest3` and `lifterTest4`.
+  * To override a method, prefix the method name with `override_` in addition to `@override`, see examples `inheritance1` and `inheritance2`.
-  * To mark a method or attribute as private, add prefix `private_` to the name.
-See example `lifterTest5`.
+  * To mark a method as private, add prefix `private_` to the name.
+See example `inheritance2`.
+  * To mark an attribute as private, call instruction `markPrivate("name")` in the `main` method.
+See example `inheritance2`.
   * Public methods in the parent class which are inherited by children should *not* have references to private variables.

 * The lifter recognizes following code patterns: